meetzamers/meetzam/README.md

 ##### Framework and Tools

 We will utilize Serverless Framework to help configure, provision and deploy Lambda functions onto AWS services.
-These Lambda functions responds to events, and can be triggered by our mobile app using AWS Mobile SDK or HTTP(s) requests via a custom API hosted on AWS API Gateway.
-Once triggered, the Lambda functions will perform tasks suitable to support the functional needs of our application.
-Such as data processing, user authentication, communicate with database, file system, and external APIs.
+These Lambda functions respond to events, and can be triggered by our mobile app using AWS Mobile SDK or HTTP(s) requests via a custom API hosted on AWS API Gateway.
+Once triggered, the Lambda functions will perform tasks suitable to support the functional needs of our application, such as data processing, user authentication, communicate with database, file system, and external APIs.

-Client side logics will be written in Swift and uses Xcode as primary development environment.
+Client side logics will be written in Swift and uses Xcode as the primary development environment.
 Lambda functions will be written in JavaScript using Node.js 4.3 runtime.
 User authentication will support 3rd-party authentication providers such as Facebook, Google, and Amazon.
-Support in-app push notification using Amazon Pinpoint, email notification using AWS SNS.
+In-app push notification will be done using Amazon Pinpoint, while email notification will be done using AWS SNS.

 ##### Security